thompson42/pyspark-dse-cookbook/README.md

 Note: the spark-cassandra-connector will push down CQL predicates to Cassandra level (or another way: the connector has the smarts to push down the WHERE clause constraints to Cassandra as opposed to filtering at the Spark level)

-#### Load .CSV files into DSEFS manually at the command line

-Note: DSEFS commands are available only in the local logical datacenter.
+###Lets run some JOINS taking note of the effect of partition key choice on Spark performance:

+#### Load two DataFrames from Cassandra tables using SparkSQL and perform a JOIN

+Datastax Studio project: run the keyspace, table creation and insetion steps (STEP 1, 2) prior to running these recipes.

+Note the JOIN is on a correctly chosen partition key -> efficient local data aware JOIN -> NO SHUFFLE!

+Deploy pyspark-dse-cookbook/cassandra_sparksql_join.py to the node and run it:

 ```
->dsefs dsefs://127.0.0.1:5598/ > put file:/bluefile greenfile
+dse spark-submit \
+  --deploy-mode client \
+  --executor-memory 1G \
+  --total-executor-cores 1 \
+  /home/your-user/cassandra_sparksql_join.py
 ```

-#### Load one of the .CSV files in DSEFS into a DataFrame
-#### Load one of the .CSV files in DSEFS into a DataFrame and save to Cassandra as a table

-Lets run some JOINS taking note of the effect of partition key choice on Spark performance:

-#### Load a DataFrame from a Cassandra table using SparkSQL
-#### Load two DataFrames from Cassandra tables using SparkSQL and perform a JOIN (poorly chosen partition key -> table scan)
-#### Load two DataFrames from Cassandra tables using SparkSQL and perform a JOIN (correctly chosen partition key -> efficient local data aware join -> NO SHUFFLE!)
-#### Load two DataFrames one from a Cassandra table and the other one from DSEFS and perform a JOIN

-Saving DataFrames to .parquet format:

-#### Load a DataFrame from a Cassandra table using SparkSQL
-#### Write out a DataFrame to DSEFS as a .parquet file

-## Section 2: PySpark scripts for Data Lake resident historic data (in .parquet format)
+## Section 2: PySpark scripts for Data Lake resident historic data interaction (.parquet format)

 Cluster Purpose: big data querying with real-time join capabilities Components of Datastax Enterprise used: Spark, DSEFS